RolandFaure/SRA-metagenome-sketches-databases/Hypervectors/README.md

 # SRA metagenomes hypervectors

 This repository provides the database containing the hypervector sketches of all metagenomic accession of the SRA before December 2023, and the code needed to interact with it.
 You can directly interact with the database through the [similarity.logan-search.org](https://similarity.logan-search.org) website or you can download it locally (8.9 GB compressed, 31 GB extracted).
-The fundamental property of hypervectors is that the dot product between the hypervectors of datasets A and B, once each vector has been divided by `sqrt(2048)` as described below, is on average the number of hashes shared by their FracMinHash sketches.
+The fundamental property of hypervectors is that the dot product between the hypervectors of datasets A and B is on average the number of hashes shared by their FracMinHash sketches.
 Since the sketches retain one 31-mer in every thousand, multiplying this dot product by 1000 estimates the size of the intersection of the two full 31-mer sets.

 This repository contains scripts and tutorials for interacting with the database.
 Specifically, it includes:
 - [Instructions to download the hypervector database locally](#database-download)